-- Where a topic area is assessed in work-based project, they will have to reattempt the work-based project - Where a topic area is assessed in the interview/VIVA, they will have to reattempt the of the interview/VIVA.
+- where a topic area is assessed in the work-based project, they will have to reattempt the work-based project - where a topic area is assessed in the VIVA, they will have to re-attempt the VIVA

-Where topic areas are assessed across both methods, and the apprentice fails to achieve a minimum score of 3 in these topic areas, they will have to re-attempt the work-based project with the interview/VIVA.
+Where topic areas are assessed across both methods, and the apprentice fails to achieve a minimum score of 3 in these topic areas, they will have to re-attempt the work-based project with the VIVA.

-Should a large number of topic areas need to be carried over to the interview/VIVA, a decision will be made as to whether the apprentice would be able to attempt them all in the allotted time.
-If this is not the case, learners will be advised to re-attempt the work-based project again, as well as the interview/VIVA.
+Should a large number of topic areas need to be carried over to the VIVA, a decision will be made as to whether the apprentice would be able to attempt them all in the allotted time.
+If this is not the case, learners will be advised to re-attempt the work-based project again, as well as the VIVA.

-There is no limit to the number of times an apprentice take resits or retakes either of the assessment methods.
+There is no limit to the number of times an apprentice resits or retakes either of the assessment methods.